NageekWinterspur/nexus-tradeskills/README.md

 # nexus-tradeskills
 This is an ongoing package project that will give aliases and triggers for all the tradeskills in Achaea

+Quick Note: It requires the use of the severside queue to use effectively.
+For more information about the serverside queue, look at HELP 	QUEUE while in game

 Build Notes:
 (8/5/2018)
 What some of the stuff does.

 For inkmilling:

 	Aliases:

 	(CASE SENSITIVE) mill(color) <numofbatches> <inkperbatch>: allows you to mill multiple batches and also customize how